-R50 for adults and R12 for children 11 years and younger, with the option of paying R150 PER FAMILY for an annual subscription.
+We ask for a donation for attendance at field and certain other events and suggest R100 for adults and R20 for children 11 years and younger, with the option of donating R200 PER FAMILY for an annual subscription in July each year.

 Some venues will also require an entrance fee which must be paid by each individual.

 For field trips we will supply vials, magnifiers, plastic pill bottles and some other basic collecting equipment, but please bring your own if you have as well as any reference books, a picnic lunch, adequate water, a hat and good walking shoes.

 Yebo Gogga 2015

 Setting up is done on 12th May.
 If you are able to help please contact firstname.lastname@example.org.

 On 20 December 2013, the UN General Assembly 68th Session proclaimed 2015 as the International Year of Light and Light-based Technologies (IYL 2015).
 The UN focus is related particularly to light based technologies, communication and energy, but because almost all life depends ultimately on light it is appropriate to emphasise the biological importance of light.
 Some bacteria living in unusual and hostile environments like geothermal vents on the ocean floor utilize chemicals as an energy source.
 They however represent a tiny fraction of the life that reaches every part of Earth.